Mission Statement

 B. A copy of current social security card;

-C. Proof of education from the list in item (B) above, or written permission as listed in item (D) above;
+C. Proof of education from the list in item (A or B) above, or written permission as listed in item (C) above;

 D. Signed Notice of Potential Ineligibility (provided by the school)